Jose A. Yaryura-Tobias, M.D.

 Fugen Neziroglu, Ph.D., A.B.B.P., A.B.P.P.

 Dr. Neziroglu is a board certified behavior and cognitive psychologist.
 She received her Ph.D. in clinical, school-community psychology from Hofstra University and completed her post-graduate work in behavior and cognitive therapy at Temple University School of Medicine in Philadelphia, Pennsylvania.
 She is Board Certified in Cognitive and Behavior Therapy from the American Board of Behavioral Psychology (ABBP) and in Clinical Psychology from the American Board of Professional Psychology (ABPP).
 She is a Board Member and a Fellow of ABBP's Academy.
 She is also a member of many national and international societies and is on the Scientific Advisory Board of the International Obsessive Compulsive Foundation.
-Dr. Neziroglu is Full Professor at Hofstra University, Department of Psychology and Clinical Professor of Psychiatry at New York University.
+She is on the Board of Directors and President of the OCD New York, which is the NY Affiliate of the International Obsessive Compulsive Disorder Foundation.
+Dr. Neziroglu is Full Professor at Hofstra University, Department of Psychology.

 Dr. Neziroglu has presented and published over 100 papers in scientific journals, including the American Journal of Psychiatry, Behaviour Research and Therapy, and the Journal of Anxiety Disorders.
 Additionally, she is the author and co-author of fourteen books on obsessive compulsive spectrum disorders.